OnArrow/recite_word/Lesson/14/Lesson133.md

 Are you going to make another?

 No, I'm not.
-I'm going to retire
+I'm going to retire.
 I feel very tired.
 I don't want to make another film for a long time

 Let's buy a newspaper, Liz.
 Listen to this!